alisatesting/web-edit-test/README.md

 # web-edit-test
-This repository is for practiciing GitHub's web editing capabilites.
+This repository is for practicing GitHub's web editing capabilities.